Victor-codigo/OrderList-api/README.md

 - **Shops:** Add shops where you buy those products.
 Match products with shops, and set its prices.

 # Prerequisites
-- Install docker.
+- Docker.
-- Or if you prefer to create your own configuration,  is needed a HTTP server, PHP 8.3, MySQL 8.0.37 and SMTP server
+- Or if you prefer to create your own configuration: HTTP server, PHP 8.3, MySQL 8.0.37 and SMTP server

 # Installation
 ## Docker